-Using the new OpenNebula Sunstone Views you will be able to provide a simplified UI aimed at end-users of an OpenNebula cloud.
+Using the OpenNebula Sunstone Views you will be able to provide a customized UI for each user role in an OpenNebula cloud, for example a simplified provisioning portal for cloud users or a limited administration portal for advanced users.
 The OpenNebula Sunstone Views are fully customizable, so you can easily enable or disable specific information tabs or action buttons.
-You can define multiple cloud views for different user groups.
+You can define multiple views for different user groups.
 Each view defines a set of UI components so each user just access and view the relevant parts of the cloud for her role.